BKarthik7/SnugglePaws/README.md

 - If you want persistent storage, connect a Postgres (or other) DB and implement a storage adapter (replace `MemStorage`) and run `drizzle-kit` migrations.
 - Add CI, tests, and end-to-end flows for purchase and messaging.
 - Harden authentication (hash passwords instead of plain-text used in the demo seed).

-## License
-MIT

----
-If you want, I can now embed your uploaded video and/or add a short README screenshot or demo GIF.
-Tell me which format you prefer and I will update the file.